esferatec/ec-luart-uiextension/README.md

 1. Create a folder called "ecluart" in your application.
 2. Copy the "uiextension.lua" file into this folder.
+3. Copy the "uidatetime.lua" file into this folder.
-3. Copy any icon files into the same folder.
+4. Copy any icon files into the same folder.

 ```text
 [application]